A common question when building out your sales team is when the right time is to consider a dedicated sales enablement hire.

 Teaching people how to use content is just as important as producing content at all.
 Getting people on the same page from a marketing and positioning standpoint is important.
 Salesforce made small laminated marketing cheat sheets for all customer-facing employees, and provided training for new employees on how to use it properly.

 There is a ton of time wasted looking for content throughout organizations, because too much time is spent on producing content, and not as much on making it consumable, usable, and accessible.
+Learn more about what makes a great sales enablement content strategy.

 For existing reps, putting knowledge and content directly in sales reps workflow is important.
 Your new hire can’t come in and derail the progress you already have, so disrupting what is working would be a disaster.
 Taking a sales rep out of their workflow will lead to very low adoption.